antononcube/Raku-LLM-Graph/README-work.md

 - `LLM::Graph` objects have the attribute `llm-evaluator` that is used as a default (or fallback) LLM evaluator object.
 (See [AAp1].)

+- The Boolean option "async" in `LLM::Graph.new` can be used to specify if the LLM submissions should be made asynchronous.
+  - The class `Promise` is used.

 -----

 ## Usage examples